Why I love basil

 I used little glass yogurt containers last year because I planned on giving some plants away.
 The containers were so cute and they would be perfect to give away.
 If you do this, be very careful not to overwater since the water cannot drain.
 Part of why I enjoyed planting in a glass container, I enjoyed watching the roots grow.

-If you do grow basil from seed, you need to keep the seeds covered with a dome (to keep the heat and moisture in).
-You can buys seed trays with domes anywhere that you buy gardening supplies.
 Click through to see the type of trays and domes I like.
-If you buy them from a local store, they are just a few dollars and you can buy the number you need.
-But be warned, they often sell out!
+If you buy them from a local store, they are just a few dollars, and you can buy the number you need.
+But be warned, they often sell out in the late winter/early spring!

-Once the seedlings germinate, I kept my fluorescent lights (or grow lights) just a few inches (2 -3) inches from the top of the plants.
+Once the seedlings germinated, I kept my fluorescent lights (or grow lights) just a few inches (2 -3) inches from the top of the plants.
 I put my lights and my heat mats on a timer and had both on for 12 hours per day.
 Once my plants were about an inch high, I added an oscillating fan on low, to gently blow on the young plants.
 The fan helps the plant become stronger (think an artificial breeze).

 Here is a picture of some of my seedlings (the big leafy seedlings are beans) on a heat mat under my fluorescent lights.